hikunal637/GolfAI_Assignment/README.md

 ### To train the model again from scratch
         1. Download the dataset from   https://drive.google.com/drive/folders/1zT9TWfjzsQVCo1euMMjUMXAddsAAiKQB?usp=sharing
+        2. Place the downloaded folder in same folder as other items and execute poseimg.ipynb.

 ## Python version
 Make sure that Python version 3.12.10 is install.
 Mediapipe  is not compatible with newer versions of Python.